ahmedhammad97/Clean-Code-Do-And-Dont/README.md

 - Use objects when you need to hide data and expose functions
 - Use data structures when you need to expose data
 - Use procedural code when you need a lot of functions, few data structures
-- Use object oriented code when you need a lot of functions, few functions
+- Use object oriented code when you need a lot of data structures, few functions

 <br />